canonical/craft-artifacts/docs/release-notes/index.rst

   Fixed bugs and issues
   ---------------------

-  The following issues have been resolved in Starcraft 1.0:
+  The following issues have been resolved in Craft Artifacts 1.0:

   - <Ticket ID> <Title>
   - <Ticket ID> <Title>